smallrye/smallrye-stork/docs/docs/service-discovery/custom-service-discovery.md

 If the retrieval fails, the error is reported, and Stork keeps the previously retrieved list of instances.

-### Improving the caching strategy
+### Customizing the caching strategy

 Sometimes it can be useful to change this behaviour and customize the cache expiration strategy.

-For example, imagine you are using a backend service discovery where service instances can change very frequently, moreover contacting the backend service discovery can be expensive in terms of computing thus finding a good value for the refreshing time can be mission impossible.
+For example, imagine you are using a backend service discovery where service instances can change very frequently.

+Moreover, contacting the backend service discovery can be expensive in terms of computing, thus finding a good value for the refreshing time can be mission impossible.

 For these situations, Stork allows to implement a better expiration strategy for the cache.

 If you want to customize the expiration strategy, you need: